 Ever since the introduction of that first iPad in 2010, musicians have been leveraging the uniquely responsive screen and reliable software in rehearsals and performance.
-With the introduction of high-resolution displays on iPads in 2012, larger-screened iPad Pros in 2015, and the revised 2018 iPad Pros now at 11- and 12.9-inch displays and powered by M2 chips, there has never been a better time for musicians to go paperless.
+With the introduction of high-resolution displays on iPads in 2012, larger-screened iPad Pros in 2015, and the latest iPad Pros now at 11- and 12.9-inch displays and powered by M2 chips, there has never been a better time for musicians to go paperless.

 Who am I?

 I cannot overstate the importance of the Apple Pencil to score readers.
 Yes, at a list price of $129, it is very costly, and even when it’s on sale for as low as $85 it’s still a sizable purchase.
 However, the functionality of an active stylus allows for extremely low-latency input, pressure and tilt sensitivity, and most importantly, palm rejection (allowing you to rest your hand on the screen as you write, just like on paper).
-There are no third-party styluses that can even come close to matching it for its functionality.
+There are no third party styluses that can come close to matching it for functionality, reliability, and simplicity.

 In selecting an iPad for music, the most important thing to me is screen size.
-I don’t need to remind Scoring Notes readers that music tends to be printed on inconveniently large paper sizes, so the bigger the screen, the better.
-I’d recommend bumping up at least one step to 256 GB of storage from the base-level of storage as well, especially if you expect to ever use your iPad for anything in addition to reading scores and parts, since this is not upgradeable later.
+I don’t need to remind Scoring Notes readers that music tends to be printed on inconveniently large paper sizes, so the bigger the screen the better.
+I’d recommend bumping up at least one step to 256 GB of storage from the base-level of storage level of 128 GB as well, especially if you expect to ever use your iPad for anything in addition to reading scores and parts, since this is not upgradeable later.

 Who is this for?

-Lastly, I hope that those who are currently using one of the apps that I will discuss can learn more about what other options are available, and maybe even something new about an app you’re currently using.
+Lastly, I hope that if you are currently using one of these apps, you can learn more about what other options are available and maybe even something new about an app that you’re currently using.
 This is a very mature app category, and there are some fantastic and powerful options available.

-This article is not going to discuss any of the apps that may be available for other platforms (notably Windows tablets), nor will it discuss any of the handful of hardware platforms (such as GVIDO) specifically built for this purpose.
+The article is not going to discuss any of the apps that may be available on other platforms (notably Windows tablets), nor will it discuss any of the handful of hardware platforms specifically built for this purpose.

 In my experience working with musicians, it’s quite rare to find someone using a Windows tablet for score reading (though I’m sure I’m about to hear from both of you now).
-The larger screen sizes available are certainly appealing, but the score reading software options are not as mature, and the operating system isn’t as reliable, in no small part because of all the other software that would be running along side a score reader.
-The hardware score readers definitely look great, but they’re too expensive for an individual purchase, and unlike an iPad or Windows tablet, aren’t as useful for other tasks.
+The larger screen sizes available are certainly appealing, but the score reading software options are not as robust, and the operating system isn’t as reliable, in no small part because of all the other software that would be running alongside a score reader.

 Criteria for evaluation

 Each musician will have a different use case for a score-reading app.
-Some players may have enormous collections of lead sheets that they need to pull from on short notice, others may have a smaller collection of giant orchestral scores.
-Some musicians may update their libraries with new works or versions often, while others may return regularly to a smaller number of works.
+Some players may have enormous collections of lead sheets that they need to pull from on short notice; others may have a smaller collection of giant orchestral scores.
+Some musicians may update their libraries with new works or versions often; others may return regularly to a smaller number of works.

 I’ve tried to consider as many of these different use cases as possible, and to that end, I focused on a few broad feature categories:

 - Ingestion: How do scores get into the app, and what formats are supported?
-One of the biggest challenges of working with iOS in general is moving and managing files.
-Moving around files is at the core of any score reader.
+One of the biggest challenges of working with iOS in general is moving and managing files, and moving files around is at the core of any score reader.

-- Organization: How are scores grouped, both archivally in a library and temporarily for individual performances?
+- Organization: How are scores grouped, both for archival in a library and temporarily for individual performances?

 - Annotations: How quickly and easily can a performer make an annotation and save it?
 In rehearsal, seconds are precious, and apps must compete with the immediacy and convenience of paper-and-pencil on this front.

-- Rehearsal features: The basics of a metronome and the ability to play back audio while reading the score are part of the table stakes of this category, however, some apps implement them better than others.
+- Rehearsal features: The basics of a metronome and the ability to play back audio while reading the score are table stakes in this category, however, some apps implement them better than others.

 - Collaboration and sharing: How easy is it to work with other users and other devices?
 How can scores, parts, or annotations be communicated to other performers?

-One thing I might have considered is price, but I found that the leading options were priced similarly and very reasonably for the power and utility.
-I would argue that for software that has such little tolerance for error, anything less than $20 is completely reasonable.
+One thing I might have considered is price, but I found that the leading options were all priced similarly and very reasonably for the power and utility.
+For software that has such little tolerance for error, a price of $20-30 is completely reasonable.
 If anything, I’d be concerned about the quality and sustainability of less costly applications.
 If I’m only paying $5-10 one time, I’d question the business model of the software for the long term, which makes me hesitant to invest my time and energy building up a library of scores and annotations.